tritemio/manta_manu/ES_formulas.md

 Similarly to ALEX, in PAX we have two alternation periods
 \(D_{ex}\) and \(DA_{ex}\) representing respectively D
 and D+A laser excitation.
-The four PAX photon stream in PAX can be obtained by replacing \(A_{ex}\) with \({DA}_{ex}\):
+The four PAX photon stream
+can be obtained by replacing \(A_{ex}\) with \({DA}_{ex}\):
 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).
 Note however that, in PAX, \(F_{DAexDem}\) contains